SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/zscaler-private-access.md

 1. At this point, ZPA should start sending logs to Sumo Logic.

-## Installing the Zscaler Private Access App
+## Installing the Zscaler Private Access app

 {@import ../../reuse/apps/app-install-v2.md}